Can I Borrow a Dollar?

-Can I Borrow a Dollar? is the debut studio album by American rapper Common Sense.
+Can I Borrow a Dollar? is the debut studio album by American rapper Common (then known as Common Sense).
 It was released on October 6, 1992, by Relativity Records.
 The album was produced by No I.D. (then called Immenslope) and the Twilite Tone, with additional production by the Beatnuts, and includes guest vocals from Immenslope, Miss Jones and Common's then-girlfriend Rayshel.

 Overview

 Background

 In 1991, a feature was written about Common in the Unsigned Hype section of The Source.
 Relativity Records soon signed Common, and prepared to release three singles for his debut album.
 The first and best-charting single was 1992's "Take It EZ".
 It reached #5 on the Hot Rap Singles chart while his next two singles, "Breaker 1/9" and "Soul by the Pound," reached #10 and #7 respectively.
 All of these singles combined to give Common a strong underground reputation prior to the album's release.